 Those who offer different services, proper implementation of a pricing table is a vital part of pricing table creation since well-organized data is one of the methods to bring a positive impact on visitors as well clean and open comparison help to win customers.

 Structure of the pricing table

-Each pricing table consists of columns and rows that together form separate cells that in theirs turn includes either data or its schematic display, for example icons, buttons, images or symbols.
-According to the orientation, table can be divided into 3 types:
+Each pricing table consists of columns and rows that together form separate cells that in theirs turn includes either data or its schematic display, for example, icons, buttons, images or symbols.
+According to the orientation, the table can be divided into 3 types:

-- Vertical organization that represents information in individual columns;
+- The vertical organization that represents information in individual columns;

-- Horizontal approach which suggests to showing data line by line;
+- The horizontal approach which suggests to showing data line by line;

 What makes a good comparison pricing table?

-Good comparison pricing table presumes to take into account a great deal of moments that can be roughly divided into 2 two basic categories.
-First category is responsible for aesthetics, and second one for readability.
+Good comparison pricing table presumes to take into account a lot of moments that can be roughly divided into 2 two basic categories.
+The first category is responsible for aesthetics, and the second one for readability.
 Without consideration of those two fundamentals aspects ultimately you just can get a mess of words and numbers that will definitely embarrass your visitors.

 Whether readability mainly falls to the neat typography (that takes care of distinct lettering, essential spacing, comfort font size, font weight), and old but proven method of alternating colors for columns and rows, aesthetic side of the issue can bring a bit of trouble since it fully depends on your sense of style and a happy medium.
 Considering the whole pricing table design you have to remember about several essential things: